banner

 – Encourage and apply solicit feedback from clients and make necessary adjustments to improve satisfaction.

-12. Legal and Contractual Considerations:
+12. Legal and Contractual Considerations

 – Update contracts to reflect the new pricing and service structure.